 Large Content - This metric measures how long it takes for the largest element within view to load for site visitors.

 Interactivity - This measures how long it takes the client's website to respond after a user engages with an on-site element.

 Visual Stability - This will measure any unexpected shirts in your website layout.
 This can be caused by site elements loading out of sync.

 NOTE: If the Snapshot Report has been customized to only show desktop or mobile, then that will be reflected in these metrics by only showing how that particular device measures up.

-If your client has the ability to make changes on their own, you can provide this detailed look on what needs to be fixed as additional value for the Snapshot Report.
-Or if you offer website services, this can be an effective talking about how much you can help them improve their website experience.
+If your client has the ability to make changes on their own, you can provide this detailed look at what needs to be fixed as an additional value for the Snapshot Report.
+Or if you offer website services, this can be an effective talking point about how much you can help them improve their website experience.